SenayYakut/Google-Cloud-Associate-Engineer-Certification/README.md

 * Cloud Storage(only one not a database), Firebase can be an option as well, Datastore, Bigtable, Cloud Resource Manager
 * Lab: Billing Administration
 * Lab: Examining Billing Data and BigQuery

+### Day 1

+1. Confirm one VM instance is always one exactly one physical host.
+ a.
+Confirmed, at least for CPU and RAM, things like disks can come from other host.

+2. Can you increase CPU for a VM without shutdown?
+ a.
+NO

+3. In the Minecraft exercise, Why is the data on the SSD lost on stop and start?
+ a.
+It was just because the secondary disk had not been re-mounted in Linux after restart

+4. Is there such a thing as composite roles inGCP? a.I dont think so, but you can filter the list of permissions by existing roles when creating the new one.
+So you could filter for each role to the new composite role.

+5. Are there any tools or strategies to sync IAM permission between AWS and GCP?
+How would the difference in inheritance exclusion work?
+ a.
+Somewhat useful blog by [Google](https://cloud.google.com/blog/products/gcp/google-cloud-iam-for-aws-users)

+ b.
+Maybe Stratoscale, cant tell for sure [link](https://www.stratoscale.com/products/indentity-access-management/)

+ c.
+Jump Cloud Directory as a Service, seems more likely, but still not sure [link](https://jumpcloud.com/product/)

 ### Day 2
 1. Do signed URLs for cloud storage require a public/private key pair on the part of the recepient?
 The signing is done by the sender.
 a.
 No